tomszilagyi/tomszilagyi.github.io/_pages/ir.lv2.md

   (This applies to IR 1.3.
 You don't want to automate IR 1.2 at all.)

 * Currently Ardour does not have latency compensation on busses.
-If you use IR 1.3, and use it on eg. your drum bus, you may not get exactly what you want.
+If you use IR 1.3, and use it on e.g. your drum bus, you may not get exactly what you want.

-* When using a version with zita-convolver 2, you may or may not run into issues while freewheeling (eg. Ardour session export).
+* When using a version with zita-convolver 2, you may or may not run into issues while freewheeling (e.g. Ardour session export).
 In effect, zita-convolver does not wait for its worker threads to complete, so if the library is called too often (not in realtime), there may be "soft xruns" in the plugin's output.
 Please listen to